jobtalle/myr.js/README.md

 transform|[`Transform`](#transform)|A transformation to apply to this surface

 ### `drawScaled(x, y, xScale, yScale)`
-Draws this surface on the currently bound target with scaling applied.
+Draws this surface on the currently bound target after applying scaling.

 Parameter | Type | Description
 -|-|-